Colombia government finalises six-month ceasefire deal with five armed groups

 The Colombian government, in a separate statement, stated that multiple letters were received from the church, society and other community organisations with an appeal to end the violence.

 The government said that a specific decree would be issued for each organisation, which will specify the conditions and durations of the ceasefire.
-The ceasefire deal will end on June 30, however, it can be extended.
+The ceasefire deal will end on June 30, but can be extended.

 Even after efforts made by the government to negotiate with different armed groups in Colombia, so far it has not been successful in containing the violence that engulfs the country.